Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-which requires the a priori knowledge of both the end-to-end channel model, i.e., $P_\mathrm{ch}(y_k|x;H)$, and the set of parameters $H$ to decode sequence $y_k$.

-Solving \Cref{eq_MAP} is typically infeasible due to the unknown distribution of $P_\mathrm{ch}(y_k|x;H)$ and its parameters $H$.
-For instance, time-variant channels, such as those found in drift fluidic environments of human vessels, make it challenging to conceive an estimator based on the formulation in \eqref{eq_MAP}.
-Furthermore, the problem becomes more complex in experimental testbeds, as the end-to-end channel model also encompasses the particular geometry of emitter and receiver, which is infeasible to detail in practice.
-Tackling these impediments, data-driven methods using {NN} models are reported to learn the channel probability distribution, thereby sidestepping the prior knowledge of the end-to-end {MC} channel model as a requisite.
+Solving the above problem is typically infeasible because the conditional distribution ${P_\mathrm{ch}(y_k,y_{k-1}, \dots|x_k,x_{k-1}, \dots;H)}$ and the set of parameters $H$ are unknown.
+This challenge is amplified in time-variant channels, such as those in drift fluidic environments~\cite{debus2025blood}, and in experimental testbeds where the end-to-end model depends on complex, often unmeasurable geometries~\cite{farsad2013tabletop}.
+Consequently, data-driven approaches based on \acp{NN} have been proposed to learn the channel distribution directly, avoiding explicit modeling of the end-to-end \ac{MC} channel.

 Decoding may also require determining the optimal detection thresholds ($\lambda_i$) for \ac{CSK} transmissions, which is a second problem formulation stated in the literature; see \cite[Eq.
 (26)]{qian2019molecular}.
-For optimal performance, the $\lambda_i$'s must be adjusted to the {MC} channel parameters, such as the distance between emitter and receiver, and the emission pattern.
-Evaluating all these parameters is not a trivial problem, and a closed-form expression of the optimal $\lambda_i$ does not exist, see, for instance, the formulation in \cite[Eq.
+For optimal performance, the $\lambda_i$'s must be adjusted based on the distance between emitter and receiver, as well as the emission pattern, which is not a trivial problem, see the formulation in \cite[Eq.
 (13)]{qian2019molecular} for the simplest case of a zero-bit memory receiver.
-Following the threshold-based detection mode, this second problem formulation is stated to find the optimal set of threshold values to maximize performance, e.g., minimize the \ac{BER} metric, as follows (see \cite[Eq.
-(26)]{qian2019molecular})

-which is also solved through {NN} models due to the lack of suitable closed-form expressions.
+Threshold-based detection requires solving the problem $\lambda_i=\underset{\lambda}{\mathrm{argmin}}{\,\mathrm{BER}(\lambda)}$, see \cite[Eq.
+(26)]{qian2019molecular}, where $\mathrm{BER}$ refers to the \acl{BER}.
+This formulation is also solved through {NN} models due to the lack of suitable closed-form expressions.